AkiraBrown/NetMon/README.md

 # NetMon
-This is a project looks at viewing the network connections on a computer using netstat.
+This is a project that looks at viewing the network connections on a computer using netstat.